 What is the role of ethics in corporate governance?

-Today’s business industry, according to many public opinion polls, is not “highly trusted.”2 Therefore, it’s more important than ever for today’s companies to set well-defined, actionable governance plans that are rooted in the ethical values of integrity, honesty, and openness as they conduct their operations.2
+Today’s business industry is not highly trusted.
+According to data published by PwC in 2024, “90% of business executives think customers highly trust their companies while only 30% of consumers actually do.”2 Therefore, it’s more important than ever for today’s companies to set well-defined, actionable governance plans that are rooted in the ethical values of integrity, honesty, and openness as they conduct their operations.

 Doing so encourages positive behaviors that lead to long-term business success and sustainability.
 It also helps companies gain increased trust, the intangible—but very valuable—social and cultural currency by which companies can: